 As with many industries and products, stretch wrap is much cheaper when bought in bulk.
-Most all companies offer discounts based on quantity orders.
+Most companies offer discounts based on quantity orders.
 Different companies offer different price breaks at different quantities.
-With stretch film, the savings is not only in the cost per roll or case, but also the cost of shipping.
+With stretch film, the savings is not only in the cost per roll or case but also the cost of shipping.

 Because many rolls and cases of stretch wrap are heavy, saving on shipping costs can dramatically reduce the overall price of film.
 Below is a pricing breakdown for a couple of stretch wrap options we offer.
 We chose a random New York zip code to figure shipping to.
-All of these products are assumed to be shipping to Bronx, New York Zip Code 10453.
+All of these products are assumed to be shipping to the Bronx, New York Zip Code 10453.

 Bulk Stretch Wrap Pricing Chart

 |Product||1 Case Cost + S&H/Total Cost Per Case||10 Case Cost + S&H/Total Cost per Case||20 Case Cost + S&H/Total Cost Per Case||48 Case Cost + S&H/Total Cost Per Case|

 |15"x1500'x70 ga Stretch Film||$46.83 + $23.78/$70.61||$44 + $76.60/$51.66||$42 + $88.20/$46.41||$39.50 + Free S&H/$39.50|